Forgive Greg Raymer, if you can, for his poor choice in eyewear.

 Though he had the initial makings of a career student, Raymer eventually found work as a patent lawyer in Chicago.
 He spent three years with the firm, but disliked the litigation field and took a new job in San Diego as a biotechnology patent preparation and prosecution attorney.

-By that time, the grueling attorney's schedule was wearing on Raymer; he decided to once again pack up and head for a new job with a Connecticut-based pharmaceutical company in 1998.
+By that time, the gruelling attorney's schedule was wearing on Raymer; he decided to once again pack up and head for a new job with a Connecticut-based pharmaceutical company in 1998.

 In April 2001, Raymer made his first cash at a World Series of Poker event: 12th place in the $1,500 Omaha Hi-Lo Split Eight-or-Better.
 The following year, Raymer could be spotted in the bleachers as Robert Varkonyi claimed the WSOP Main Event.

-Though his success came with perks - namely endorsement deals from companies such as PokerStars.com - it also spelled trouble for Raymer not long after his WSOP win.
+Though his success came with perks - namely an endorsement deal from PokerStars - it also spelled trouble for Raymer not long after his WSOP win.

 Still, the experience wasn't enough to steer Raymer away from professional poker.
 He quit his job in Connecticut soon after winning the World Series and now keeps a modest tournament schedule while competing online.

 The year after his big win, Raymer made his way back to the WSOP where he cashed in three events.
 Most notably, he earned a 25th-place finish in the $10,000 Main Event that scored him $304,680 and sixth place in the $1,500 No-Limit Hold'em event for $119,450.